rashidkpc/kibana-keynote/README.md

 - By default the slides are in `cover` mode, so they're "full bleed", meaning they will get as much of the slide as possible on the screen, but will clip where needed, usually 15 or so pixels from each side.
 If you don't like that could can hit `alt + f` to move to `contain` mode ...
 - In `contains` more its like watching a movie with those black bars at the top and bottom of the screen.
 So gross right?
 Kibana-Keynote tries to solve the black bar problem by reading the value of the pixel at position (0,0) on each slide, and using that for the bars.
 If your slides aren't the same color on every side this is going to look stupid.
 I'm not fixing that.
 My slides are the same color on all 4 sides.
 - If you're not running from Kibana's source "dev mode" you'll need to `rm -rf optimize/bundles` in the Kibana directory every time you replace your slides.
 You'll also need to bounce Kibana.
-- The currently checked in slides are my slides from Devoxx FR 2016.
+- The currently checked in slides are my slides from the Elastic{ON} Tour 2016.
+Haven't been to Elastic{ON}?
+Get with the program.
+And get your tickets soon, they sell out.

 #### Anything else?
 Seriously, #kibana on freenode.
 I'm not looking at this repo.